Jared Fogle claims judge was biased because she has teen daughters, report says

 “It is the opinion of a ‘reasonable party’ that Judge Tanya Walton Pratt has demonstrated she is prejudicially biased to the Defendant Jared S. Fogle, and should in facts and law, recuse herself from these proceedings,” the motion said.

-Fogle is also claiming that Pratt should not have accepted the prosecution’s conspiracy charge against him, the Indy Star said.
+Fogle is also claiming that Pratt accepted a false conspiracy charge against him from the prosecution, the Indy Star said.
 He made the same claim during his 2016 sentencing appeal, according to the outlet.

-The former Subway rep admitted to paying for sex with underage girls and receiving child pornography from Russell Taylor, a former executive of The Jared Foundation, an organization which raised funds and awareness to combat childhood obesity.
+The former Subway rep admitted to paying for sex with underage girls and receiving child pornography from Russell Taylor, the former executive director of The Jared Foundation, an organization which raised funds and awareness to combat childhood obesity.
 Authorities said Taylor secretly filmed 12 minors while they were nude, getting changed or engaging in other activities using hidden cameras.

 DIRECTOR OF EX-SUBWAY SPOKESMAN’S CHARITY SENTENCED TO 27 YEARS FOR CHILD PORN